Improving high school engagement, classroom practices and achievement

 Based on the modelling work in this publication, the following summarises the strategies that the research evidence identifies as most effective for improving engagement and achievement in Years 7-9.
 You can also download these strategies as a PDF.

-Strategies to encourage positive behavior
+Strategies to encourage positive behaviour

 - Create a positive learning environment with well managed classrooms.